Maria Eckertz: Life

-After her release from protective custody in the late summer of 1933 Maria Eckertz lived on welfare support.
+After her release from protective custody in the late summer of 1933, Maria Eckertz lived on welfare support.
 In 1936 she was arrested on two occasions in the context of mass roundups undertaken in Cologne, but on each occasion she was released on grounds of "insufficient evidence".
 Between 1937 and 1939 she was able to obtain work in the textiles industry in Cologne.
 Her husband emerged from custody, in the end, in 1938 after four and a half years in detention and the two of them resumed "resistance work", though available sources are unclear as to what this involved.
 The Gestapo kept them under close surveillance and received precise reports on their work, also sending "spies" to their home.
 There are nevertheless reports of contacts involving the communist resistance cell centred on Hugo Paul.

 Theodore Eckertz was re-arrested in 1939.
 Maria Eckertz took work as a bookkeeper.
-She was re-arrested in August 1944, during the course of a mass round up of people with records of left-wing political activity, which came in the wake of a failed assassination attempt against the leader, and taken to Ravensbrück concentration camp.
+She was re-arrested in August 1944, during the course of Aktion Gitter, which targeted people recorded for left-wing political activity, which came in the wake of the failed assassination attempt against Adolf Hitler, and taken to Ravensbrück concentration camp.
 On 25 April 1945 she was able to join a "transport" of 4,000 Polish Ravensbrück inmates, transferred in Red Cross buses to Sweden on the basis of the larger deal struck between Count Bernadotte and the government of the crumbling Nazi state.
 The transfer to Sweden enabled her to survive the concentration camp.